 Creating safe workwear for women

 Designing new workwear takes time and requires a lot of expertise.
-That is why Anne Vääri, with 20 years of experience in product development, is the key person in Lindström’s new line of protective workwear for women.
+That is why Anne Vääri, with her 20 years of experience in product development, is the key person in Lindström’s new line of protective workwear for women.

 “To understand the different needs and tasks of the user wearing the garment is the most critical part of any garment design process.
-To develop functional clothing, designed to protect the person and keep her/him safe is very demanding because you also need to know the requirements of the legislation and the standards.
+To develop functional clothing, designed to protect the person and keep her/him safe is very demanding because you also need to know the requirements of the applicable legislation and standards.

 In the past, women had been accustomed to using men’s protective workwear, which usually meant that the clothing would not fit properly.

-Passion towards challenges
+Passion for challenges

 The hunt for the perfect fit

 Even though the protective workwear line for women is now released and available for the customers, Anne’s work is never over.
-Every time when she sees a person wearing Lindström workwear, she observes how the garment fits and looks, and how the garment reacts to the movements of the person.
+Every time she sees a person wearing Lindström workwear, she observes how the garment fits and looks, and how the garment reacts to the movements of the person.